-High Tide Line: The line of intersection of the land with the water's surface at the maximum height reached by a rising tide.
-The high tide line may be determined, in the absence of actual data, by a line of oil or scum along shore objects, a more or less continuous deposit of fine shell or debris on the foreshore or berm, other physical markings or characteristics. vegetation lines, tidal gages, or other suitable means that delineate the general height reached by a rising tide.
+High Tide Line: The line of intersection of the land with the water's surface at the maximum height reached by of the United States is a threshold a rising tide.
+The high tide line may be determined, in the absence of actual data, by a line of oil or scum along shore objects, whether a project may qualify for an NWP; a more or less continuous deposit of fine shell or debris on the foreshore or berm, other physical markings or characteristics, vegetation lines, tidal gages, or other suitable means that delineate the general height reached by a rising tide.
 The line encompasses spring high tides and other high tides that occur with periodic frequency but does not include storm surges in which there is a departure from the normal or predicted reach of the tide due to the piling up of water against a coast by strong winds such as those accompanying a hurricane or other intense storm.

 Historic Property: Any prehistoric or historic district, site (including archaeological site), building, structure, or other object included in, or eligible for inclusion in, the National Register of Historic Places maintained by the Secretary of the Interior.
 This term includes artifacts, records, and remains that are related to and located within such properties.
-The term includes properties of traditional religious and cultural importance to an Indian tribe or Native Hawaiian organization and that meet the National Register criteria (36 CFR part 60).
+The term includes properties of traditional religious and cultural importance to an Indian tribe or Native Hawaiian organization and that meet the